esse009/llm-robot/README.md

 * `reports`: path with reports.
 * `plotly_template`: template used to make graphs in the analysis.

-## Preparation of reports
+## Analysis
-The source files of the video stimuli are outputted from Unity to `config.path_source`.
-To prepare them for the crowdsourced setup `python chatgpt-av-events/preparation/process_videos.py`.
-Videos will be outputted to `config.path_stimuli`.
+Analysis can be started by running `python chatgpt-av-events/gptevents/run.py`.
+A number of CSV files used for data processing are saved in `chatgpt-av-events/_output`.
+Visualisations of all data are saved in `chatgpt-av-events/_output/figures/`.

 ## Troubleshooting
 ### Troubleshooting setup